apieum/Maracas.jl/README.md

 - document your code with nested typed test sets
 - show indented colored results, modifiable by user
-- `describe(func::Function, description::String)` : group tests under the given description
+- `@describe description::String begin ... end` : group tests under the given description
-- `it(func::Function, description::String)` : describe a specification
+- `@it description::String begin ... end` : describe a specification
-- `test(func::Function, description::String)` : describe a non regression test
+- `@unit description::String begin ... end` : describe a simple unit test
+- `@skip` : will mark as skipped any assertion test, or maracas testset, macro placed after it.

 ## Usage